microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

   or may not support undo at all, or may not even support making edits at all.

-These issues may only be addressable by assuming an infinite undo window and relying on a document state history service to provide the repair data for it.
+These issues may be addressable by assuming an infinite undo window and relying on a document state history service to provide the repair data for it.

 ### A Middle Ground